skullface/design-resources/_resources/books.md

 *Please note:* none of the following links are affiliate links.

 ## Individual publications
+## Accessibility
+- [*A Web for Everyone* by Sarah Horton & Whitney Quesenbery](http://rosenfeldmedia.com/books/a-web-for-everyone/), 2014 — practical advice and examples to build accessible web products without sacrificing design or innovation

 ### History
 - [*Megg's History of Graphic Design* by Philip B. Meggs](https://www.goodreads.com/book/show/641593.Meggs_History_of_Graphic_Design?ac=1&from_search=true), 1983 — the unrivaled college textbook authority on the history of graphic design, mostly in America and Europe